• Skip to primary navigation

 How to bread fish?

 To bread the fish for this recipe crack your eggs into a small bowl and put your breadcrumbs and seasonings into another one.
-Sprinkle flour onto a plate and then dredge your fish fillets first in the flour, then the egg, then the breadcrumbs.
+Sprinkle flour onto a plate and then dredge your fish fillets first in the flour, then the egg mixture, then the breadcrumbs.
 Repeat with each piece of fish.

 Is breaded fish gluten free?